feedhenry/fh-streamer/README.md

 Getting the contents of a file from line #1200:

         var streamer = require('fh-streamer');
-        streamer.fromOffsetInFile({'offset':1200}, './res/test.log', function(res) {
+        streamer.fromOffsetInFile(offset':1200, './res/test.log', function(res) {
-          // Returns an array containing all lines from 1200  onwards, or none if there are no lines
+          // Returns an array containing all lines beyond #1200 onwards, or none if there are no lines
           // and the offset that reading finished at - i.e. total number of lines in the file
           // res = {
-          //    'offset': 12345,
+          //    'offset': 1350,
-          //    'data': []
+          //    'data': [
+          //            ...
+          //            ]

           //  }
           console.log(res);
         });

-Getting the contents of a stream from line #1500:
+Getting the contents of a stream from line #1350:

         var streamer = require('fh-streamer');
         var myStream = someFunctionThatReturnsAStream;
-        streamer.lastLinesInStream({'offset':1500}, myStream, function(res) {
+        streamer.fromOffsetInStream(1350, myStream, function(res) {
-          // Returns an array containing all lines from 1500  onwards, or none if there are no lines
+          // Returns an array containing all lines from 1350  onwards, or none if there are no lines
           // and the offset that reading finished at - i.e. total number of lines in the stream
           // res = {
-          //    'offset': 12345,
+          //    'offset': 1800,
-          //    'data': []
+          //    'data': [
+          //            ...
+          //            ]
           //  }
           console.log(res);
         });